Metacognition: In pigeons

-Research on metacognition of pigeons has shown limited success.
-Inman and Shettleworth (1999) employed the delayed match to sample (DMTS) procedure to test pigeons’ metacognition.
-Pigeons were presented with one of three sample shapes (a triangle, a square, or a star) and then they were required to peck the matched sample when three stimuli simultaneously appeared on the screen at the end of the retention interval.
-A safe key was also presented in some trials next to three sample stimuli which allow them to decline that trial.
+Research on the metacognition of pigeons has shown limited success.
+Inman and Shettleworth (1999) employed the DMTS procedure to test pigeons' metacognition.
+Pigeons were presented with one of three sample shapes (a triangle, a square, or a star), and then they were required to peck the matched sample when three stimuli simultaneously appeared on the screen at the end of the retention interval.
+A safe key was also presented in some trials next to three sample stimuli, which allowed them to decline that trial.
 Pigeons received a high reward for pecking correct stimuli, a middle-level reward for pecking the safe key, and nothing if they pecked the wrong stimuli.
-Inman and Shettleworth's first experiment found that pigeons’ accuracies were lower and they were more likely to choose the safe key as the retention interval between presentation of stimuli and test increased.
-However, in Experiment 2, when pigeons were presented with the option to escape or take the test before the test phase, there was no relationship between choosing the safe key and longer retention interval.
-Adams and Santi (2011) also employed the DMTS procedure in a perceptual discrimination task during which pigeons were trained to discriminate between durations of illumination.
+Inman and Shettleworth's first experiment found that pigeons' accuracy was lower, and they were more likely to choose the safe key, as the retention interval between stimulus presentation and test increased.
+However, in Experiment 2, when pigeons were given the option to escape or take the test before the test phase, there was no relationship between choosing the safe key and longer retention intervals.
+Adams and Santi (2011) also employed the DMTS procedure in a perceptual discrimination task, in which pigeons were trained to discriminate between illumination durations.
 Pigeons did not choose the escape option more often as the retention interval increased during initial testing.
 After extended training, they learned to escape the difficult trials.
-However, these patterns might be attributed to the possibility that pigeons learned the association between escape responses and longer retention delay.
+However, these patterns might be attributed to pigeons learning an association between escape responses and longer retention delays.

-In addition to DMTS paradigm, Castro and Wasserman (2013) proved that pigeons can exhibit adaptive and efficient information-seeking behavior in the same-different discrimination task.
-Two arrays of items were presented simultaneously in which the two sets of items were either identical or different from one another.
+In addition to the DMTS paradigm, Castro and Wasserman (2013) proved that pigeons can exhibit adaptive and efficient information-seeking behavior in the same-different discrimination task.
+Two arrays of items were presented simultaneously, in which the two sets of items were either identical or different from one another.
 Pigeons were required to distinguish between the two arrays of items in which the level of difficulty was varied.
-Pigeons were provided with an “Information” button and a “Go” button on some trials that they could increase the number of items in the arrays to make the discrimination easier or they can prompt to make responses by pecking the Go button.
-Castro and Wasserman found that the more difficult the task, the more often pigeons chose the information button to solve the discrimination task.
-This behavioral pattern indicated that pigeons could evaluate the difficulty of the task internally and actively search for information when is necessary.
+Pigeons were provided with an "Information" button and a "Go" button on some trials, so that they could increase the number of items in the arrays to make the discrimination easier, or they could be prompted to make responses by pecking the Go button.
+Castro and Wasserman found that the more difficult the task, the more often pigeons chose the information button to solve it.
+This behavioral pattern indicated that pigeons could assess the task's difficulty internally and actively seek information when necessary.